Hutzler Law is Here For You

 Burden of Proof in Civil Cases

 A large difference between criminal cases and wrongful death lawsuits is the burden of proof that must be met.
 In criminal cases, the liberty of the defendants is at stake.
-Because of the potential loss of liberty, criminal prosecutors have a burden of proving criminal charges against defendants beyond a reasonable doubt.
+Because of the potential loss of liberty, criminal prosecutors have the burden of proving criminal charges against defendants beyond a reasonable doubt.
 This is a very high standard to meet.

 By contrast, civil claims, including wrongful death cases, do not involve the potential loss of the defendants’ liberty.
 Instead, defendants who lose wrongful death claims will have to pay monetary damages.
 Since they will not face the loss of their liberty in wrongful death lawsuits, the burden of proof is lower.
 The plaintiffs must prove the cases against the defendants by a preponderance of the evidence, which means that it is more likely than not to have occurred as the plaintiffs have claimed.